P3Modding/p3modding.github.io/src/towns/bath-house.md

 - the options screen is opened.
 - any window is opened after the bath house window has just been closed.

+The pool of attending councillors is updated when the bath house window is opened and the selection timestamp is smaller than `now`.
 Therefore, continuously opening an individual bath house locks the current attendance.

 Attendance is decided as follows: